IsuruHaupe/badass/README.md

 * **Referee side** : if the connection is lost from the referee side, we do not remove the referee ID from the map since every watchers of a match are linked to a match by the referee ID (since he/she is in charge of sending updates, he/she acts like a topic). **It is the duty of the front developer to generate an unique ID and cache it in the frontend in order to resend it via a websocket connection to register the referee again (aka a reconnection) when he/she tries to reconnect to the server.** The pool of watcher is kept intact and the referee can sends update again.

+# Referee Garbage Collector

+We use a go routine to periodically remove unused match ID in the list of match ID.
+Whenever a connection is lost, it is automatically removed from the epoller, this is true for every watcher.
+However, in the case of referee, the situation where the referee loses his/her connection may happen.
+In this case the referee's pool of watcher and referee ID in kept alive in the memory of the server.
+The referee client can then reconnect using a websocket connection and using the same UUID and restart sending events.
+However after the referee garbage collector is executed, the refereeID and the pool of watcher are removed.
+Referee and watchers must then reconnect.
+The cycle used to execute the garbage collection can be changed. **By default it's one hour.**

 # Routes

 * */referee* : This route receives the handshake to instantiate a websocket connection between the server and the referee. pass the refereeID a a string (key = refereeID, key = UUID)